reima-ecom/products-shopify/README.md

 # Shopify product importer

 - create stream of product nodes
+- write each product to disk
   - transform nodes to domain
   - serialize domain products (for hugo)
-- write (to disk)
+  - write products (to disk)
+- download each image
+  - check which images need downloading
+  - download images

 ## Needed structure for frontend